 A very warm welcome to Class 3's website page.
 Myself, (Mrs Lloyd) is the teacher in the Year 3 class.
 We have many exciting educational activities planned for the following year.
 I am looking forward to a productive and inspiring first year in KS2 for most children and a second one for a lucky few.
 Mrs Farrington and Mrs Bradbury also support some of the children in Class 3 throughout the week.

 Class 3 Routines

-- PE - will be on Tuesdays and Wednesdays.
+- PE - will be on Mondays and Tuesdays.
 Please ensure that your child has a PE kit in school.

 - Spellings - Every Tuesday new spellings are handed out (to be practised at home) for a spelling test the next week in school.

 - Homework - Homework is given out on a Thursday to be collected in the following Wednesday.
 If completed before the day it's due in, it can be handed to Mrs Lloyd.
 Any homework sent home will consolidate what your child has previously learnt in class.

 - Reading Books - Before changing any reading books, the children must inform the teacher.
 Books are usually changed at play times and dinner times so as not to disrupt the lessons.
 To develop more independence the children will change their own reading books.